Ransomware threat: Shifts to Working from Home!

 A secure backup helps in more ways than just protecting you against ransomware.
 Losses of data due to ransomware qualify as ‘data breaches’ in regulatory compliance parlance and enterprises could pay hefty compliance fines for data lost due to ransomware attacks.
 GDPR, for one, requires that organizations need to notify them, within 72 hours of being aware of the breach and notify all affected parties about it without delay.
 But, even if we looked at a scenario where you could afford to pay the fine, the loss of credibility caused due to bad press could cause irreversible damage to your business and your brand.
 Having a strategy for backups, where your backups are offsite and segmented away from production systems is critical.

-For insights into why it important to protect your employee data when they’re working from home, check out our blog on “Why protecting end user data is even more important when they WFH” and for considerations to keep in mind when looking for a backup solution in these times, you may find our blog post on “Protect your data assets even as you let your employees WFH” useful.
+For insights into why it is important to protect your employee data when they’re working from home, check out our blog on “Why protecting end-user data is even more important when they WFH” and for considerations to keep in mind when looking for a backup solution in these times, you may find our blog post on “Protect your data assets even as you let your employees WFH” useful.

-Ransomware threats always existed, but the pandemic has just laid bare the nefarious lengths to which threat actors are willing to go during this difficult time.
+Ransomware threats always existed, but the pandemic has just laid bare the nefarious lengths to which Ransomware threat actors are willing to go during this difficult time.
 At this critical time, don’t relax your backup strategy – strengthen it!
 You will need those backups more than ever.